Amiriel01/my-first-react-app/README.md

 # React + Vite

 I am learning React.
-This is a collection of the small components that I am writing for practice.
+This is a collection of the activities that I am using for practice.